CSGuides/grad-job-guide/_jobs/specific.md

 *Searches for Research Academia Positions:*

-* In 2005, Wes applied to 21 places and got 8 interviews and 5 job offers.
+* In 2005, [Wes](/grad-job-guide/about#authors) applied to 21 places and got 8 interviews and 5 job offers.
-* In 2013, Claire applied to 28 schools and 1 research lab, got 10 invitations to
+* In 2013, [Claire](/grad-job-guide/about#authors) applied to 28 schools and 1 research lab, got 10 invitations to
-  interview, went on 9 interviews, and received 8 offers. *Claire was told by different people at different points in the year that the number of positions to which she applied was (A) far too many, (B) far too few, and (C) exactly right.
+  interview, went on 9 interviews, and received 8 offers. *[Claire](/grad-job-guide/about#authors) was told by different people at different points in the year that the number of positions to which she applied was (A) far too many, (B) far too few, and (C) exactly right.
 Make of that what you will.*
-* In 2020, Kevin and Huang Yu were looking for a joint hire.
-They applied to 50 schools, received over 15 interviews each, and got 5 joint academic offers (three of which were joint tenure-track positions).
+* In 2020, [Kevin](/grad-job-guide/about#authors) and [Yu](/grad-job-guide/about#authors) were looking for a joint hire.
+They applied to 50
+  schools, received over 15 interviews each, and got 5 joint academic offers (three of which were joint tenure-track positions).
-* In 2024, Madeline applied to 24 schools, got 6 interviews, and received 4 offers.
+* In 2024, [Madeline](/grad-job-guide/about#authors) applied to 24 schools, got 6 interviews, and received 4 offers.

 *Searches for teaching Academia Positions:*
 * Hammad applied to 26 positions, got FIXME interviews, and received FIXME offers.